HazouPH/android_device_motorola_smi/README.md

 Motorola Razr i Intel-atom

 Repository is not yet a fully working tree.
-There are still some parts missing.
+There are still some parts missing or not working.

+'SMI-Plus' is only needed for rom building! (to free up space)

 What will build and work:
 - Recovery